 Created by and starring comedy troupe “The Whitest Kids U Know,” The Civil War on Drugs is also one of the lesser-known films on this list.
 The movie follows two characters living in Virginia in the early 1860s.
-After discovering and falling in love with marijuana, they incorrectly believe that the Civil War is being fought over marijuana’s legalization status.
+After discovering and falling in love with cannabis, they incorrectly believe that the Civil War is being fought over cannabis’s legalization status.
 Admittedly, a stoner movie with a subplot involving slavery might seem like a bad idea, but The Civil War on Drugs finds a way to make it work.

 Perfect strain pairing: Northern Lights

 #4: Half Baked (1998)

 When a group of stoners (headed by Dave Chappelle) need to raise money to bail a friend out of jail, they stick to what they know; they sell weed.
 What follows is everything from flying dogs to the ghost of Jerry Garcia.
 Though the film does contain a love story and an eventual lifestyle change for our main character, Half Baked is easily one the funniest pot-friendly movies made and in many ways serves as a blueprint for the modern stoner flick.

 As the inspiration for one of today’s most popular strains, Pineapple Express took the structure of Half Baked and fine tuned it to near perfection.
 Combining action, comedy, Seth Rogen, and a whole lot of pot, the film seemingly has no lulls and delivers on all of the aspects that make stoner movies great.
 Keep your pipes and papers at close reach.
 You won’t want to put them down.